matzhaugen/personal_website/src/lib/posts/covid-en.md

 ---
 title: What were the results from the Pfizer trials?
-description: New information suggest that some results have been surpressed.
+description: New information suggests inconsistencies in the data.
 date: Dec 14, 2021
 authors: Matz Haugen
 language: English